REBELinBLUE/kube-guide/1-intro.md

 actually be run seperately, they are typically run as a single binary.
 While the *Scheduler* takes care of placing *Pods*, the *Controllers* take care of almost everything else.
-There are a variety of *Controllers*, typically one for each resource, such as the *Deployment Controller*, *StatefulSet Controller*, *Namespace Controller*, *ServiceAccount Controller*, *Job Controller* and a *Pod Garbage Collector Controller* etc. These are just some of the built-in controllers, but it is actually possible to create custom controllers yourself if you are willing to write some code.
+There are a variety of *Controllers*, typically one for each resource, such as the *Deployment Controller*, *StatefulSet Controller*, *Namespace Controller*, *ServiceAccount Controller*, *Job Controller* and a *Pod Garbage Collector Controller*.
+These are just some of the built-in controllers, but it is actually possible to create custom controllers yourself if you are willing to write some code.
 There are some *Controllers* you are expected to provide yourself, for instance, although Kubernetes has the concept of an *Ingress* it does not include an *Ingress Controller*.